-Scroll down for the Health Care issue advisory and other related materials.
+Scroll down for the Health Care issue guide and other related materials.

 Need help with your order?
 Contact customer service.

-- If we create a single public program to pay for everyone’s health care, would we gain universal coverage but lose individual choice?
+- If we create a single government program to pay for everyone’s health care, would taxes rise and quality suffer?

-- Can more incremental reforms bring costs down and still get everybody covered?
+- Can gradual reforms hold costs down and still get everybody covered?

-- Should we take responsibility for our own choices in a more transparent and competitive marketplace even if that means leaving those who make poor decisions to suffer the consequences?
+- Should we take responsibility for our own choices in a more transparent and competitive marketplace even if that means those who make poor decisions will suffer the consequences?

 Improving the US health-care system routinely presents choices between holding the line on enormous costs, covering more people, and maintaining the choices and quality of care Americans deserve.
 Which should be our priority?